 “They’ll sit down at a table with you and they’ll say, ‘All right, tell us what you think,’” she says.
 “Then you tell them, and they respond, “All right, thanks, bye.’
 They don't ever seriously listen.”

 In May 2021, Bay Mills passed a rare and permanent action to banish Enbridge from its reservation.
-Six months earlier, Michigan Gov. Gretchen Whitmer delivered a huge blow to Line 5, revoking a 1953 easement for the section of pipeline in the Straits of Mackinac.
+Six months earlier, Michigan Gov. Gretchen Whitmer had delivered a huge blow to Line 5, revoking a 1953 easement for the section of pipeline in the Straits of Mackinac.
 Whitmer concluded that this section posed an unreasonable risk to the Great Lakes and noted how an oil spill would severely harm tribal communities.

 “To see that kind of support coming from the state felt really good for all of us trying to defend our waters and our tribal rights,” says LeBlanc.
 “When I heard the news, I definitely took a moment to thank our creator, to thank our water, and to thank the people who have been working on this, and I asked for continued support for the resource and to our history and our culture.”